 Does Walmart have lower pricing than an independent Optometrist?

-Even though you may think of WalMart as having lower eye exam costs since they are a low price leader, however their prices on eyeglass lenses and frames are often the same as those of many private, independent optometrists.
+Many people just assume that since they are the low price leader in household products that this means they will have low price eye exams as well.
+But we have found that their prices on eyeglass lenses and frames are often the same as those of many private, independent optometrists.
 In fact, Walmart once boasted extremely competitive contact lens prices, with prices being slightly below those found in private practices or other commercial practices, such as Lenscrafters.
 However, many of their suppliers now require Uniform Pricing to level the playing field on pricing between retail, online and private practices.
-For example, Walmart made an agreement with 1-800-Contacts for contact lens processing, purchasing and sales, resulting in an increase in price.
+For example, Walmart made an agreement with 1-800-Contacts for contact lens processing, purchasing, and sales, resulting in an increase in price.
 You may be surprised to learn that your private practice doctor is just as competitive on contact lens prices.

 Walmart Eyeglass Frames

-Overall they have a pretty good selection of Walmart eyeglass frames including Vera Wang, Ray-Ban, Tom Ford, Steven Tyler, DKNY, Giorgio Armani, PUMA, Montblanc, Phat Farm, Hugo Boss, Body Glove and more.
+Overall they have a pretty good selection of Walmart eyeglass frames.
+The selection includes brands like Vera Wang, Ray-Ban, Tom Ford, Steven Tyler, DKNY, Giorgio Armani, PUMA, Montblanc, Phat Farm, Hugo Boss, Body Glove and more.
 For kids, look for brands like Nickelodeon and Hanna Montana.
 You may, however, find it difficult to special order certain items, such as brand name progressive lenses or high-profile brand frames.
 Do not expect to find the higher end frames and lenses.
 Remember that they are a “value provider” so their overall quality will tend to be lower than you may see at many private optometrists.

 Does Walmart Take Vision Insurance?